bswck/slothy/docs/index.md

     <sub>If you encounter any problems, refer to [the official documentation](https://python-poetry.org/docs/#installation) for the most up-to-date installation instructions.</sub>

-    Be sure to have Python 3.8 installed—if you use [pyenv](https://github.com/pyenv/pyenv#readme), simply run:
+    Be sure to have Python 3.8 installed—if you use [Rye](https://rye.astral.sh/guide/basics/), simply run:

-    ```shell
+    ```bash
-    pyenv install 3.8
+    rye sync
     ```

 1. Clone your fork locally and install dependencies.